mitranim/jisp/misc/misc.md

 ### Special

 Traditional Lisps have something called "special forms".
-The most minimal set of "special forms" typically consists of the following: `lambda`, `set`, `if`.
+The most minimal set of "special forms" typically includes `lambda` and `if`.

 In my understanding, what makes them "special" and distinct from other definitions is that each of them, in order to function correctly, needs several components: how to handle the provided AST nodes at macro time; how to evaluate at runtime; how to compile.
 This power is often not available to user code, which can define only forms with _one_ component.
 User macros define macro-time AST transforms.
 User functions define runtime execution.